 But the NSBA and the SBTC aren’t making good economic arguments when they say that SBIR grants should be limited to majority American-owned companies.
 Focusing grant funds on domestically owned recipients doesn’t overcome the market failure better than if foreign-owned companies are included.
 If the private sector fails to fund technology commercialization, then the best way to overcome that problem is to give SBIR grants to the small businesses that are developing the technologies with the greatest commercial potential.
 If foreign-owned businesses located in the U.S. have better technologies than American-owned businesses, then the foreign-owned ones should receive the SBIR grants.

 And the advocacy groups’ argument that the SBA should focus eligibility on where the owners are domiciled rather than where the businesses operate is economically suspect.
 When it comes to generating economic impact and creating domestic jobs, what matters is where companies are located, not who owns them.
-After all, a BMW (BMW) plant in Alabama creates just as many jobs as a Ford (F) plant there; and a BMW plant in Alabama is more valuable to U.S. employment and GDP growth than a Ford plant in Germany.
+After all, a BMW (BMW:GR) plant in Alabama creates just as many jobs as a Ford (F) plant there; and a BMW plant in Alabama is more valuable to U.S. employment and GDP growth than a Ford plant in Germany.